- About Us

 How soon after or how long after a death must an individual be buried?

-There is no law that states a specific time from for burial.
-Considerations that will affect timeline include the need to secure all permits and authorizations, notification of family and friends, preparation of cemetery site and religious considerations.
+There is no law that states a specific time for burial.
+Considerations that will affect the timeline include the need to secure all permits and authorizations, notification of family and friends, preparation of cemetery site, and religious considerations.
 Public heath laws may have limitations on the maximum length of time allowed to pass prior to final disposition.
 Contact Us for more details.